 Here are 20 important things you should know:

-6. Follow this easy trick to remember the positions on the field.
-There’s a goalie, then all the others.
+7. Each team has 11 players.
+Follow this easy trick to remember the positions on the field.
+There’s a goalkeeper, then all the others.

 9. Like we have fantasy football leagues, other countries have fantasy soccer leagues.

 (I don’t actually know if this is true; I’m just assuming it is.)